Retirement-ruining money mistakes

-"I've seen losses of $100,000 or more," says Deborah Frazier of Frazier Financial Consultants in Chapel Hill, North Carolina.
-For whatever the reason, she adds, "It's always a professional man ...
+"I've seen losses of $100,000 or more," said Deborah Frazier of Frazier Financial Consultants in Chapel Hill, North Carolina.
+For whatever the reason, she added, "It's always a professional man ...
 It's someone who should know better."

 The fallacy is believing you can be the next Warren Buffett just because you've had a successful career elsewhere.

 Foolish investments are bad enough.
 Outright crooked ones are worse.

 Unscrupulous salespeople pitching worthless penny stocks, oil wells or promissory notes not listed on reputable exchanges often target retirees.

 Gullible buyers are reeled in with promises of "guaranteed" returns that reputable stocks and bonds can't match.

 Bob Webster, director of communications for the North American Securities Administrators Association, said this type of fraud accounts for more than half of the cases that state law enforcement officials investigate involving seniors.

 They're typically approached by phone from high-pressure sales offices or "boiler rooms" like those depicted in the movie The Wolf of Wall Street.